Mealybugs on Neon Pothos: Spotting White Deposits Against Chartreuse Leaves

 - Use Neon Pothos's color as a detection advantage — inspect nodes monthly and cottony deposits are easy to spot early

-- Quarantine new plants and cuttings, including ones from friends or plant swaps, for 2–4 weeks before placing them near an established collection
+- Quarantine new plants and cuttings, including ones from friends or plant swaps, for 2–4 weeks, giving any hidden nymphs time to show themselves before the newcomer sits anywhere near established pothos

 - Wipe down stems monthly to remove early crawlers before colonies establish